1app.energy blogBy 1app.energy Team6 min read

 On Go (with a basic inverter schedule) A well-configured Go setup can capture the current overnight window reliably.
 The schedule is predictable and gives less exposure to half-hourly price swings.
 It is usually the safer baseline if your battery is following a fixed overnight schedule.

-On Agile (without automation) If you manually set a fixed overnight schedule, you are broadly replicating Go — but with more exposure to expensive daytime rates if you import outside your schedule.
+On Agile (without automation) If you manually set a fixed overnight schedule, you are broadly replicating Go, but with more exposure to expensive daytime rates if you import outside your schedule.
 In that setup, Agile often adds complexity faster than it adds value.

 On Agile (with battery automation) This is where Agile may become better than Go on some days and regions.
-Software that reads the day-ahead price schedule and dispatches the battery into the cheapest slots — including opportunistic negative-price windows — can help add savings on top of a comparable Go setup, but the upside is highly setup-dependent.
+Software that reads the day-ahead price schedule and dispatches the battery into the cheapest slots, including opportunistic negative-price windows, can help add savings on top of a comparable Go setup, but the upside is highly setup-dependent.

-What makes the automation work
+What makes Octopus Agile battery automation work

 Octopus publishes half-hourly prices for the following day each afternoon.
 A supported system that reads these prices and can control your inverter may help: